bbq2100/swe/lectures/4/README.md

 Contents:
 - Discussion
 - CI/CD - Goals, Workflows, Practices
-- End-To-End Example with Concourse
+- End-To-End Example with Github Actions

 ## Discussion
 - How are software releases managed in your company?